Our plans for ClassicPress

-It’s extremely important to note that version 1.x of ClassicPress will be fully backwards compatible with WordPress 4.9.x.
+First of all, it’s extremely important to note that Version 1.x of ClassicPress will be fully backward compatible with WordPress 4.9.x.
 We won’t introduce any changes or features that would cause plugins or themes to break.

-WordPress 4.9 itself will be maintained for the next few years and plugin / theme authors will need to remain compatible with this version.
-As such we can confidently say that the vast majority of plugins and themes will continue to work with ClassicPress for many years to come.
+Based on information made available by WordPress to the general public, WordPress 4.9 will be maintained for the next few years.
+To meet the needs of WordPress 4.9 users, plugin and theme authors will need to maintain compatibility with this version.
+As long as these developers maintain compatibility with WordPress 4.9, we can confidently say that the vast majority of plugins and themes will continue to work with ClassicPress for years to come.

-Preamble: The first version of ClassicPress will be a long-term support (LTS) version.
+Preamble: ClassicPress Version 1.x is a long-term support (LTS) version.
 If you choose to, you can stay on this version for years to come.
 We won’t introduce any changes that could break compatibility with themes or plugins that support WordPress 4.9.x.

 We want ClassicPress to build on the foundations of WordPress and deliver a development experience that will be a joy to work with.

 - We’ve introduced a modern industry standard versioning scheme.